 Digital Therapeutic Assessment and Development

 Mobile personal devices, health engagement technologies and analytics have the potential to play a transformative role in improving healthcare delivery and health outcomes by facilitating greater patient engagement and involvement in their own health, with personalization having effects.
-Vheda Health has developed a digital solutions portfolio targeted at chronic diseases like diabetes and congestive heart failure.
-CHIDS is working with Vheda to evaluate its product in field trials and help create a prescriptive analytics capability, which generates automated care plan recommendations for patients based on data collected from interactions, biometrics, and outcomes database of patients who previously completed the intervention.
+CHIDS is working with mutliple industry partners that have developed digital solutions targeted at chronic diseases like diabetes and congestive heart failure.
+CHIDS is working with these partners to evaluate its product in field trials and help foster machine learning models that can classify users along various attributes and help predict effective engagement strategies.

-Gordon Gao, Kenyon Crowley, Michelle Dugas, Ritu Agarwal, Margret Bjarnadottir
+Gordon Gao, Kenyon Crowley, Michelle Dugas, Ritu Agarwal, Margret Bjarnadottir, Weiguang Wang

 The Dark Side of Social Influence